rg12301/buymeacrypto_/README.md

 ### What's next?

 - [x] Support for Unstoppable Domains
+- [x] Continuous support to creators using Superfluid's programmable cashflows
-- [ ] Interface to create custom links
+- [ ] Interface to create custom links (include signatures and login with UD for verified profiles)
 - [ ] Event and Transaction notifier in frontend
-- [x] Continuous support to creators using Superfluid's programmable cashflows
-- [ ] Setup a firebase project to store contributions information
 - [ ] Support for ENS
 - [ ] Integration with other blockchains like Solana, Near, etc